Introduction

 Roles and Responsibilities of the Principal Employer

-4. Health and Safety Measures: The Principal Employer must ensure the health and safety of contract laborers while they are working on the premises.
+4. Health and Safety Measures: The Principal Employer must ensure the health and safety of contract labourers while they are working on the premises.
 Adequate measures must be taken to prevent accidents and provide medical facilities in case of emergencies.

-6. Dispute Resolution: In case of any disputes or grievances raised by contract laborers, the Principal Employer must address them promptly and take necessary actions to resolve the issues in accordance with the law.
+6. Dispute Resolution: In case of any disputes or grievances raised by contract labourers, the Principal Employer must address them promptly and take necessary actions to resolve the issues in accordance with the law.

 Legal Implications